danielmkarlsson/SuperClean/README.md

 • ~~.clip value ranges for all filters~~
 • Fix aliases for parameter names
-• All Dirt to Clean
+• All Clean to Clean
 • Add samples and change path _inside_
 • Add FM synthdef
 • Add Additive synthdef